paulirish/WebFundamentals/src/content/en/tools/lighthouse/scoring.md

 ## The Progressive Web App score {: #pwa }

-Lighthouse returns a Progressive Web App (PWA) score between 0 and 100.
-0 is the worst possible score, and 100 is the best.
+Scoring of the Progressive Web App (PWA) Category is handled a little differently.
+While there is a numeric score, the audit groups are most important.

 The PWA audits are based on the [Baseline PWA Checklist][checklist], which lists 14 requirements.
 Lighthouse has automated audits for 11 of the 14 requirements.
 The